 Well, that’s where customer satisfaction surveys come into place – CSAT, NPS, and CES.

-This post will show you the similarities and key differences between the CSAT, NPS, and CES surveys.
-My goal – To give you a clear idea of which survey to use, when, and how.
+This post will show you the similarities and key differences between the CSAT, NPS, and CES metrics.
+My goal – To give you a clear idea of which metrics is best for you to use, when, and how.

 Excited?
 Let’s begin!